toabctl/jiracli/README.rst

 ----------------------------------
 The following command open a text editor to insert the comment::

-  ./jiracli --issue-add-comment SMBCAP-3724
+  ./jiracli --issue-comment-add PROJECT-3724

 The short form is::

-  ./jiracli --issue-add-comment SMBCAP-3724 -m "another comment"
+  ./jiracli --issue-comment-add PROJECT-3724 -m "another comment"